minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 Additional scenarios to take into account are:

+* The user may change their mind about uploading their keys after the /register call has been made.
+Then the /postkeys call will not be invoked.

+* The user may open the Upload screen and press the Upload button at any time, without having been tested and without being called by the health authority.
+So a TEK upload sequence does not imply that the user has been tested positive.

 * The first call (to /register) might fail due to communications failure or server failure, resulting in one or even more retries.

 * The second call (to /postkeys) might fail due to communications failure or server failure, resulting in one or even more retries.

-* The user may change their mind about uploading their keys after the /register call has been made.
-Then the /postkeys call will not be invoked.

 # Making individual requests indistinguishable

 An observer can detect and analyse all the Txxx_xxx request and response times, and all the Lxxx_xxx message lengths in the above table.

-A first measure to mitigate traffic analysis is:
+To mitigate this, the following measures are taken for /register calls, for /postkeys calls, and for decoy calls:
+* request size randomization with same bandwidht for all request messages
+* response size randomization with same bandwidth for all response messages
+* response time randomization for all message handling

+These measures are described in the following subsections.

+As a consequence of these measures, an observer cannot distinguish between /register calls and /postkeys calls, nor between individual real and decoy calls.

+## request size randomization
-All calls to /register and /postkeys will have random request and response sizes within a certain bandwidth, by using padding.
+All calls to /register and /postkeys will have random request sizes within a certain bandwidth, by using padding.

-This requires the following:
-* Both apps (Android and iOS) must add padding to the /register and /postkeys payloads, and to the /stopkeys decoy traffic endpoint introduced later on.
+This requires that both apps (Android and iOS) add padding to the /register and /postkeys request payloads, and to the /stopkeys decoy traffic endpoint introduced later on.
 The request messages contain a `padding` field that must contain random characters.
 (Characters must be random, so that any zip compression in the chain does not reduce the message size and reveal decoy traffic.)
 Further, the app's `Appconfig` contains two parameters `requestMinimumSize` and `requestMaximumSize` that specify the minimum and maximum size in bytes of the total request payload.
 The app generates a random integer `messageSize = random(requestMinimumSize..requestMaximumSize)` from a negative exponential distribution and adds random padding characters to the `padding` field to get the request payload to be size `messageSize`.
+If the payload size is already larger than `messageSize`, the `padding` field is set to `""`.

+We set the default `requestMinimumSize` at __1800 bytes__, and the default `requestMaximumSize` at __110,000 bytes__.
+See Appendix 1 for a calculation of these sizes.

+### number of TEKs in upload and excess message size

+A user may repeatedly open the Upload screen and press the Upload button.
+Whenever the Upload button is pressed, the last 14 day's TEKs are retrieved from the Exposure Notification framework (EN framework).
+The EN Framework at this time generates a new TEK for the current day, for privacy reasons.
+This means that the number of TEKs on a day is equal to one plus the number of times the user presses the Upload button on that day.
+In theory, there is no upper bound on this.
+Users may open the Upload Screen and press the Upload button as often as they wish.
+Further, other events might trigger a TEK rotation, e.g. another installed EN app or a button in the EN settings.
+So a TEK upload message may contain a large number of TEKs.

+Hence an observer of the network traffic knows that a request message with a size larger than `maximumRequestSize` is not a decoy request message.
+However, the observer cannot be sure that the upload message is a real upload that is confirmed by the health authority, since the user may also perform the upload without being called by the health authority.
+So a request message larger than `maximumRequestSize` does not reveal a health authority-confirmed TEK upload.

+## response size randomization
-* In the same manner, the back end server has two system parameters `responseMinimumSize` and `responseMaximumSize`.
+The back end server has two system parameters `responseMinimumSize` and `responseMaximumSize`.
 For the /register and /postkey response messages, it generates a a random integer `messageSize = random(responseMinimumSize..responseMaximumSize)` and adds random padding characters to the `padding` field to get the response payload to be size `messageSize`.

-The default `requestMinimumSize` is 1800, and the `maximumRequestSize` is 300,000.
-See Appendix 1 for calculation of these sizes.
+The default `responseMinimumSize` is set to __200 bytes__ and the default `responseMaximumSize` is set to __400 bytes__.
+See Appendix 2 for a calculation of these sizes.

-A second measure is:
+## response time randomization
 All calls to /register and /postkeys need to have comparable response times within a certain bandwidth.
 This needs to be handled at the server side.
 The decoy traffic introduced later on may be handled by different server-side components, but the response times of the decoy traffic need to be similar to the response times of the real /register and /postkeys handlers.
 This may be achieved by randomization of the decoy traffic response times.

-As a consequence of these measures, an observer cannot distinguish between /register calls and /postkeys calls, nor between individual real and decoy calls.

 # TEK upload observation